The single biggest question that I’m consistently asked is, “how to find buyers for my exports?”.

 This begs the next question of how to find wholesalers and retailers for your products?

-It may sound obvious but Google as we know is the king of search so start here.
+It may sound obvious but Google as we know is the king of search so start here or more lately, the rise of ChatGPT.
+Engaging in trade shows and missions in foreign countries can also be an effective strategy to expand your market reach.
 For example, if you are exporting rugs or carpets from Turkey, perform a Google search on “rug wholesalers in UK”.

 You’ll get plenty of wholesalers that you can contact and see if you can generate any interest in your products.
 Wholesalers received many emails and calls, being offered products all the time, so try and stand out from the crowd.
 A well written email, with clear and professional photos of your products is a good start.
 We will write another blog on the best approach to contacting buyers and wholesalers.